offbynull/learn/Math/input/input.md

 Fraction word conversion
 ```

-`{bm} Decimal number word conversion` is the process of taking a decimal number and converting it to words.
+`{bm} Decimal number word conversion/(decimal number word conversion|decimal word conversion)/i` is the process of taking a decimal number and converting it to words.
 The algorithm used by humans to convert a decimal number to words is as follows:

 Begin by converting the sign to a word.
 If the number is ...